-When my family would go on a family vacation to Northern Wisconsin, we would usually bring our Kubb game.
+When my family went on a family vacation to Northern Wisconsin, we usually brought our Kubb game.
 Kubb is a game similar to the English Game of Skittles.

 Legend has it that Kubb was an old Viking game, but this rumor has never been confirmed.
 We know that Kubb is an old Nordic outdoor lawn game that continues to take Europe, the United States, and even the world by storm.
 Kubb is a game that almost anyone of any age can play, but to play it well requires strategy and skill.

 - The Ancient Vikings And The Swedish Kubb Game

 - The Basic Aim And Rules Of Playing The Kubb Game

 - Related Questions